-The Company's current activities comprise mainly of compliance with the MOA by transferring remaining assets related to its previous banking operations, to BDO and PDIC.
-In view of its very minimal operations, the Company gradually retired all its employees by 2010 and engaged consultants/service providers to service its requirements.
+The Company's current activities comprise mainly of compliance with the Memorandum of Agreement (MOA) by transferring certain assets related to its previous banking operations, to BDO and PDIC.
+In view of its very minimal operations, the Company gradually retired all its employees by 2010 and instead engages consultants/service providers to service its requirements.